How to Bathe Your Cat Without the Drama

 Drying & aftercare

-Some cats tolerate a hair dryer on the lowest heat and speed — but many don’t.
-If you try, keep it moving and never point it directly at their face.
+Wrap your cat in a dry towel and gently pat (don’t rub!) to remove moisture.
+Some cats tolerate a hair dryer on the lowest heat and speed — but many absolutely don’t.
+If you try this, keep it moving and never point it directly at their face.

 Tips to make bath time less stressful